pymk/creature-sighting/README.md

 > [!NOTE]
-> This over-engineered project serves as a comprehensive learning exercise, exploring development workflows with **Claude Code**.
-It was built purely to learn development using AI tools.
-Rather than writing code directly, I focused entirely on orchestrating Claude Code through prompting and project management.
+> This over-engineered project served as a learning exercise for development workflows with **Claude Code**.
+It was built purely to learn how to use agentic coding tools.
+I focused entirely on orchestrating Claude Code through prompting and project management.

 ---